GHOST-Aram/friendly-docs/users/docs/post.md

 ```
 ### Response

 A successful response from this endpoint has the status code of `201`.
-The response body contains created user document.
-The URL of the created item is in the `Location` header of the response object in the format `/users/<user_id`>.
-You can rely on this URL to view user profile after creating a new user.

-Below is an example of user document returned in the response body.
+The URL of the created item is in the `Location` header of the response object in the format `/users/<user_id`>.The response body contains created user document.
+Below is an example of user document returned in the response body:

 ```json
 {